SapneshNaik/Student-Management-System/docs/Curriculum Module.md

 			 - A role will be created by the name of the course.
 				 - This role can be assigned to whomsoever who needs high level info of this grade.
 			 - Ex:   BA-1, BA-2,  1St Standard, Class1-12, etc.
-			 - UI: A form wizard and Table  (with filters and search), Popup for delete
+			 - UI: A form wizard and Table  (with filters and search), Popup for delete.

 		 - **Term Creation, Updation, Deletion and View**
 			 - Term is a duration based division of the Grade.
 			 - A Term can be deleted only if it does not have any students
-			 - Ex: Sem1, Sem2, Year1
+			 - Ex: Sem1  of BA-1, Sem2 of BA-1, Year1
 			 - UI: A Form wizard and Table  (with filters and search), Popup for delete
 			 - Questions:
 				 - *Should the term start automatically based on start date? / should it be manually started?*